Cameco's Governance Guidelines

 Each committee has a mandate which sets out its responsibilities and duties.
 All committee mandates are available on Cameco's website.
 Below is a brief description of the responsibilities of each committee.

-Audit and Finance Committee: The audit and finance committee's role is to assist the board of directors in fulfilling its oversight responsibilities for the accounting and financial reporting process, internal controls, external auditors (including performance, qualifications, independence and audit of the corporation's financial statements), performance of the internal audit functions, compliance with laws and regulations (other than environment and safety), financial matters and risk management of financial risks as delegated by the board.
+Audit and Finance Committee: The audit and finance committee's role is to assist the board of directors in fulfilling its oversight responsibilities for the accounting and financial reporting process, internal controls, external auditors (including performance, qualifications, independence and audit of the corporation's financial statements), performance of the internal audit functions, compliance with laws and regulations (other than environment and safety), compliance with the corporation's code of conduct and ethics, financial matters and risk management of financial risks as delegated by the board.
 The audit and finance committee makes recommendations to the board respecting the above matters.

 Human Resources and Compensation Committee: The human resources and compensation committee makes recommendations to the board respecting board and senior management compensation and contractual arrangements, succession planning and the human resources policies for the corporation.
 It reviews executive compensation disclosure before this information is publicly disclosed.
 It is responsible for pension plan governance, including oversight of the management of the corporation's pension plans.